Legal Employment of Employees in Poland — Regardless of Whether You Have a Legal Entity or Not: Employer of Record (EOR) Services for Startups

 What is EOR (Employer of Record)?

 EOR (Employer of Record) is a service that allows your company to legally hire employees without the need to register a business or create a legal entity.
 We act as the legal employer for your employees and take care of all administrative and legal tasks: contract processing, tax payments, payroll management, and labor law compliance.
+EOR for startups allows unregistered companies to hire employees legally without establishing a legal entity.
+We manage contracts, taxes, and compliance for unincorporated businesses in Poland.

 For Polish companies: